 Heather VacLav Hooper

 Heather has been trailblazing most of her life, so it’s fitting that within weeks of her move to Dallas she became our first marketing and business development guru there.
-She brings an impressive combination of professional and life experiences to the role.
+She brings an impressive combination of professional and life experiences to the role and navigates relationships with regional, national and global brands.

 Before joining Jackson Spalding in Dallas, Heather was Managing Director of Public Relations and Digital Media for Starnes Media in Birmingham, Ala.
 Her career also includes business development and finance management in the automotive industry and a previous stint running public relations and social media service lines for an advertising agency.